trevarj/trevarj.github.io/content/posts/advice2noob.md

 ## Overview
-This has been beaten like a dead horse by #learn2code tweets and Youtube videos, but these are the two main goals to become a general application
+This has been beaten like a dead horse by #learn2code tweets and Youtube videos, but these are the main goals to become a general application
 programmer:

 1. Learn the fundamentals of programming and the basics of how a computer works